Guderian2nd/TrueHistoryAI/AI Rules.md

 IF DeltaHappyGoal is DeltaHappyGoalLow THEN SetEconInvesttoFull is VeryLow

-If NeedLabor is High THEN HappinessGoal is HVeryHigh
+IF NeedLabor is High THEN HappinessGoal is HVeryHigh

-If NeedGold is VeryHigh THEN HappinessGoal is HLow
+IF NeedGold is VeryHigh THEN HappinessGoal is HLow

+IF RemainingGold is VeryLow THEN NeedGold is VeryHigh

+IF RemainingGold is Very

 IF TechLost is True THEN NeedTech is VeryHigh